 - Jumbo Coturnix

 Coturnix is the easiest quail to raise and keep.
 They are ideal for beginners.
-They are mild-mannered and don’t scare as easily as other types of quail.
+They are mild-mannered and don’t scare as quickly as other types of quail.

 They also mature quickly.
 A Coturnix will reach maturity at about 7 weeks.
-At that time, they can be used for meat and the hens will start laying eggs.
+They can be used for meat and the hens will start laying eggs at that time.
 This makes them a fast and easy bird to get into production.

-Coturnix is so calm and docile that they are used as pets.
+Coturnix is so calm and docile that they make great pets.
 The Japanese have used Coturnix as pet birds for a long time.

 If you raise Coturnix with the intent to raise and hatch eggs, then you will need one rooster to at least 3 or 4 hens, and as many as 6 or 7 hens.
 This will keep the males from competing and allow them plenty of females to keep busy.

-But, if eggs are your goal, then hens without males will actually produce better eggs.
+But, if eggs are your goal, then hens without males will produce better eggs.

 - Jumbo Coturnix: Up to 16 oz and often used for meat.
 It’s an all dark-meat bird